 If there’s one service among the free Netflix alternatives that has almost as many high-quality movies as Vudu, it’s Tubi TV.
 In fact, there’s so much content to stream that you won’t believe you’re not paying for it.

 Studios including Paramount, Lionsgate, MGM, and Starz provide content to Tubi TV, and new movies are added all the time.
 There are a ton of great family movies on here too like Like Mike and Son of the Mask.

 Plus, Tubi Originals like Teardrop or 10 Truths About Love are also available.

 Redbox Free Live TV

-Another brand new service we told you about a while ago comes from Redbox, and it’s unlike any of the other Netflix alternatives we’re going to cover in this roundup.
+Another service we told you about a while ago comes from Redbox, and it’s unlike any of the other Netflix alternatives we will cover in this roundup.
 Whereas every other streamer we’re covering is like Netflix in that it uses an on-demand streaming model, Redbox Live Free TV uses a more traditional television model.
+We love this service.

 The Roku Channel

-The Roku Channel doesn’t license any content directly as all these other services do.
+The Roku Channel doesn’t license any content directly, which is what all these other services do.
 Instead, it aggregates free streaming movies, shows, and even live TV channels from other services so you can find all that great content in one place.
-Needless to say, it’s only available on Roku devices.
-Roku is the most popular streaming device out there.
-So there is a good chance people reading this have one.